-Can I claim off my employer if I’ve had an accident in work?
+Can I claim off my employer if I’ve had a workplace accident?

 Every employee has a right to a safe place of work.
-Rules are in place to protect you from accidents at work.
+Rules are in place to protect you from accidents in the workplace.

 Don’t forget you may have an entitlement to compensation not only if the accident was caused directly by your employer but also your employer may be responsible if the accident is caused by a fellow employee.